clij/clij-docs/reference.md

 <a name="CLIJ_downsampleSliceBySliceHalfMedian"></a>
 ## CLIJ_downsampleSliceBySliceHalfMedian

 Scales an image using scaling factors 0.5 for X and Y dimensions.
 The Z dimension stays untouched.
+Thus, each slice is processed separately.
 The median method is applied.
 Thus, each pixel value in the destination image equals to the median of four corresponding pixels in the source image.